- This event has passed.

 Unacceptable items include sharps, lancets, medical waste, illicit drugs, cannabis products, aerosols and hydrogen peroxide.

-“This is an important tool to help keep potentially dangerous prescription drugs out of the hands of teens, young children and even seniors who might misuse them or make mistakes,” said Christina Ivazes, a health educator with Placer Countyโs Health and Human Services department.
-“Proper disposal also protects our environment by keeping these substances out of the water supply.”
+“Everyone can help keep potentially dangerous prescription drugs out of the hands of teens, young children and even seniors who might misuse them or make mistakes,” said Christina Ivazes, a Health and Human Services program coordinator.
+“Even if you can’t make it in October, there are now year-round drop-off locations to support our community.”